Same-sex marriage in Iceland: Legislative action

-On 8 May 2000, the Icelandic Parliament approved amendments to the registered partnership law with a vote of 49–1, allowing foreigners to enter into registered partnerships if they had been residing in Iceland for at least two years.
-Another amendment allowed for a person in a registered partnership to adopt the biological child of his or her partner, unless the child was adopted from a foreign country.
+The Icelandic Parliament amended the registered partnership law with regards to immigration rights and adoption by a vote of 49–1 on 8 May 2000.
+These amendments allowed foreigners to enter into registered partnerships if they had been residing in Iceland for at least two years, and granted a person in a registered partnership the right to adopt the biological child of their partner, unless the child was adopted from a foreign country.
 Iceland was the second country in the world, after Denmark, to grant same-sex couples some adoption rights.
-On 2 June 2006, Parliament voted for legislation granting same-sex couples the same rights as heterosexuals in adoption, parenting and access to assisted insemination treatment.
-No member of Parliament voted against the proposal and the law came into effect on 27 June 2006.
+On 2 June 2006, Parliament approved legislation granting same-sex couples the same rights as different-sex couples in adoption, parenting and access to assisted insemination treatment.
+No member of Parliament voted against the proposal, and the law came into effect on 27 June 2006.
 Another amendment to the partnership law, which took effect on 27 June 2008, allowed the Church of Iceland and other religious groups to bless same-sex registered partnerships.

 Notable Icelandic individuals joined in a registered partnership included former Prime Minister Jóhanna Sigurðardóttir and her partner Jónína Leósdóttir.
 On 27 June 2010, they had their registered partnership converted into a recognized marriage.